ezQuake/ezquake.github.io-OBSOLETE/docs/manual/server.md

 - **status [userid]** **kick [userid]** This gives you the possibility to get information on players and kick them from the server if necessary.
 User are listed in a table sorted by a key called userid.
 - **alias** **exec** **quit** **say** These commands works like in the client.
 Define aliases, execute configs, send messages to connected clients or quit the server.

-## Command line parameters
+#### Command line parameters

 The here listed parameters could be used from the commandline.
 You can't alter them if the server is started.
 Also consolevariables from above can be set in the commandoline, they need + as prefix.
 All console variables you define over the commandline you can overwrite with the console or with a config.

 - **-condebug** Use this parameter to activate logging.
-Logfiles can be used to calculate statistics with tools like[gibstats](http://www.planetquake.com/gibstats/).
+Logfiles can be used to calculate statistics with tools like [gibstats](http://www.planetquake.com/gibstats/) .
 You can also use the console parameter "logfile".
 - **-mem [x]** Limit the amount of ram the QW server allocates by using -mem.
 This value refers to megabyte.
 - **-port [port]** If you want to start more than one QW server on one computer, you'll have to use one of the parameters above.
 The standard port is 27500, the standard ip refers to all open network connections.
 This parameters lets you choose the exact network port the server should use.
 - **-cheats** Sometimes it's fun to enable cheats on a server.
 All clients will be warned when they connect.